 A conservation easement is a deed restriction used to protect natural resources on land.
 An agricultural conservation easement makes land available for agricultural uses, which may keep land affordable and support land access and succession.
 A conservation easement may also provide potential tax benefits to landowners.
 Agricultural conservation easements limit what can be built on the property and where structures can be located, limit non-agricultural development, subdivision and other uses that are inconsistent with agriculture.

 The Agricultural Conservation Easement Program (ACEP) provides technical and financial assistance to protect farm and ranch lands and conserve grasslands and wetlands.
-Under the Agricultural Land Easement (ALE) component of ACEP, NRCS provides matching funds to eligible entities, state and local governments, non-governmental organizations, and Indian tribes to acquire agricultural conservation easements on working agricultural lands.
+Under the Agricultural Land Easement (ALE) component of ACEP, NRCS provides matching funds to eligible entities, state and local governments, non-governmental organizations, and Native nations to acquire agricultural conservation easements on working agricultural lands.

 NRCS sets minimum criteria that all land, landowners, and entities must meet in order to qualify for program participation.
 They process and rank the applications which are submitted by entities.
 The number of applications submitted varies from state to state.
 Contacting your state NRCS program manager can give a sense of how competitive applications have been in the past.